Agoric/documentation/main/zoe/api/zoe.md

 - `installationHandle` <router-link to="/glossary/#handle">`{Handle}`</router-link>
 - `issuerKeywordRecord` <router-link to="/zoe/api/records.html#issuerkeywordrecord">`{IssuerKeywordRecord}`</router-link>
 - `terms` `{Object}`
-- Returns: <router-link to="/ertp/api/payment.html#payment">`{Invite}`</router-link>
+- Returns: <router-link to="/ertp/api/payment.html#payment">`{ Invite, InstanceRecord }`</router-link>
+- Zoe 0.7 change: Returns a record of `{ Invite, InstanceRecord }` instead of just an `invite`.
+Instead of zoe.makeInstance returning an invite only, it now returns a record of { invite, instanceRecord } such that information like the instanceHandle can be obtained directly from the instanceRecord.

 We can use Zoe to create smart contract instances by specifying a particular contract installation to use, as well as the `issuerKeywordRecord` and `terms` of the contract.
 The `issuerKeywordRecord` is a record mapping string names (keywords) to issuers, such as `{ Asset: simoleanIssuer}`.
 (Note that the keywords must begin with a capital letter and must be ASCII.)

-Parties to the contract will use the keywords to index their proposal and their payments.
+Parties to the
+contract will use the keywords to index their proposal and their payments.
 The payout that users receive from Zoe will be in the form of an object with keywords as keys.
 Terms are the arguments to the contract, such as the number of bids an auction will wait for before closing.
 Terms are up to the discretion of the smart contract.

-We get back an invite (an ERTP payment) to participate in the contract.
+We get back a record of
+an `invite` and an `instanceRecord`.
+The `invite`, an ERTP payment, lets us participate in the contract.
+The `instanceRecord` contains
+- `handle`: The table key, an opaque identifier for the instance.
+- `installationHandle`: An opaque identifier for the installation.
+- `publicAPI`: The contract's invite-free publicly accessible API.
+- 'terms`: Contract parameters.
+- `issuerKeywordRecord`: Record with keywords keys, issuer values.

 ```js
 const issuerKeywordRecord = {